qu4ndo111/Next.js-Internal-Assessment/README.md

 <a id="english"></a>
 # Internal Assessment & Reporting Platform

-A simplified, production-ready version of an internal assessment and reporting system built for the AZINSU ecosystem.
+A simplified, production-ready version of an internal assessment and reporting system.

 Live demo: [nextjs-internal-assessment](https://nextjs-internal-assessment.vercel.app/)